tzdanows/flock-notifs-mvp/docs/arroyo-setup.md

     helm install arroyo arroyo/arroyo -f values.yaml
     kubectl get pods
 ```
+Note:
-Based on the default values provided by the helm show values command, it looks like you need to specify a checkpointUrl for the Arroyo Helm chart.
+- Based on the default values provided by the helm show values command, it looks like you need to specify a checkpointUrl for the Arroyo Helm chart.
 This is likely a URL where Arroyo can store its checkpoints, which are essential for maintaining state in stream processing applications.

-### Arroyo Deployment
+## Arroyo Deployment
 ```bash
 # apply the arroyo.yaml file
 $ kubectl apply -f arroyo.yaml